You are not broken. You are becoming.

 • In-person connection and conversation

-• A small, consistent group
+• A small group

 • Space to reflect, process, and make meaning